carstendroesser/depth-estimation/README.md

-# depth-estimation
+# Legal notice
 Generally speaking, the absence of a license means that the default copyright laws apply.
-This means that you retain all rights to your source code and that nobody else may reproduce, distribute, or create derivative works from your work.
-This might not be what you intend.
+This means that all rights to the source code remains by its owner and that nobody else may reproduce, distribute, or create derivative works from this work.